Want to watch the Oscars 2023 red carpet? Here's how.

 How can I watch the Oscars if I don’t have cable?

-If you don’t have cable or satellite, you can watch the Oscars on streaming providers such as Sling TV, YouTube TV, Fubo TV, Hulu plus Live TV and DirecTV Stream.
+If you don’t have cable or satellite, you can watch the Oscars on streaming providers such as Hulu plus Live TV, YouTube TV, Fubo TV, Sling TV and DirecTV Stream.

 You can find out more about them on our guide on how to watch the Oscars.